-20.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+- 24.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 24.2 Children are vulnerable to extremist ideology and radicalisation.
+Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can

-- 20.2 Children are vulnerable to extremist ideology and radicalisation.
-Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 20.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+- occur in other cultures, religions and beliefs, including the far right and white supremacy.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 24.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.

-21 Staff/pupil relationships
+25.0 Staff/pupil relationships

-- 21.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 21.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 21.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 25.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 25.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 25.3 Our Code of Conduct sets out our expectations of staff and is signed by all staff members.

-22 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers
+26.0 Allegations made about staff, supply staff, contractors and volunteers

-- 22.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children our set procedures must be followed.
-Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers policy and procedure are detailed in appendix 3 of this policy and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2023. - 22.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.
+- 26.1 The Trust's procedures on dealing with allegations made against staff or workers is outlined at Appendix 2. - 26.2 All staff and workers are expected to ensure their behaviour during the course of their employment within and outside of the workplace is consistent with the Trust's Code of Conduct. - 26.3 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children, our set procedures outlined at Appendix 2 must be followed. - 26.4 The full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2024. - 26.5 The HR department must be consulted at all times in relation to allegations made against staff. - 26.6 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.